Identifile/Faretag/README.md

-This is not part of identifile; it is a project I'm doing to learn hashing.
+Note: This is not part of identifile; it is a project I'm doing to learn hashing.